 Oh, boy.
 You know how they say that once you graduate high school, everything feels like it was just yesterday?
+(Which, y’all, is sooo many lessons in and of itself.)

 I had a teacher in high school that used to tell me that pretty regularly.
 I’ll be honest here, I’d just laugh at him and say, “Sure thing,” not really wanting to believe that time passes quickly.
 And he would just smile, sit back in his chair with his hands folded and say, “You’ll see.”